 Scott Faulkner email: firstname.lastname@example.org or by phone: (315) 829-3588

-Just a friendly reminder, if you have not already done so, please send in your membership dues for 2022.
+Just a friendly reminder, if you have not already done so, please send in your membership dues for 2023.
 Membership dues are essential to continuation of the Hall of Fame.
-A copy of the membership dues form, along with a pre-addressed envelope is included in this mailing.
-Membership dues are only $20 annually.
+A copy of the membership dues form, along with a preaddressed envelope are included in this mailing.
+Donation for membership dues is only $20 annually.

 Just a reminder, if you have not turned in your donation for our annual raffle, feel free to send your check along with your membership dues in the enclosed envelope.

-5th Prize: 120 Hand Tied Flies and LL Bean Fly Rod Combo Outfit
+8th Prize: 120 Hand Tied Flies and Rod Combo Outfit

 Your support is appreciated.
 Please contact us if you need more tickets.